nickesc/modpack-lock/README.md

 Options:
-  -f, --folder <path>                                Path to the modpack directory -n, --noninteractive                               Non-interactive mode - must provide options for required fields --add-license                                      Add the license file to the modpack --add-gitignore                                    Update .gitignore file with rules for files not hosted on Modrinth --add-readme                                       Generate README.md files for each category
+  -f, --folder <path>                                Path to the modpack directory -n, --noninteractive                               Non-interactive mode - must provide options for required fields --add-license                                      Add the LICENSE file to the modpack --add-gitignore                                    Update the .gitignore file to ignore content hosted on Modrinth --add-readme                                       Generate README.md files for each category

 MODPACK INFORMATION